learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 - one for random forests - try to have around 40 different models
 - one for the adaboost algorithm

-As extra, level-up work, construct a pipeline with grid search for support vector machines.
-* Make sure your grid isn't too big.
-You'll see it takes quite a while to fit SVMs with non-linear kernel functions!

 ### Random Forest pipeline with grid search